wiljam144/digital-garden/content/setup.md

 - GPU: NVIDIA GeForce GTX 1050 Ti
 - Memory: 8GB
 - 1TB storage (512GB SSD, 512GB HDD)

-I would list other specs, but I do not think they are important or I don't remember them.

 ## MacBook Air M2